Conversions between kinetic and surface energy in periodically forced multiphase turbulence: Results

 \subsection{Single-phase flows}

 We first analyse the results obtained with the $k$--$\epsilon$ and \textit{Ka-Pi-bara} models for single-phase flows.
 Figure~\ref{fig:single_phase} presents the results for $Re = 645,~1612,~4166$, corresponding to $R_\lambda = 43,~72,~120$.
 Panels (a, c) show the phase-averaged kinetic energy $E_k^\prime$, while panels (b, d) display the different terms of the phase-averaged kinetic energy budget, $F^\prime,~\dt{E}^\prime_k,~\epsilon^\prime$.
-The simulation results are indicated by symbols.
-The curves correspond to the solutions of the nonlinear system (solid lines) and of the linearized system (dashed lines), which are almost indistinguishable.
-This means that, within the investigated regimes, non-linearities have a limited impact.
+The simulation results are indicated by symbols. {The curves correspond to the solutions of linearized system.
+These were observed to be indistinguishable from solutions of the non-linear model.} This means that, within the investigated regimes, non-linearities have a limited impact. {Therefore, in the figures presented hereafter, only the predictions of the linearized system will be displayed.}

-Numerical results indicate that $E_k^\prime$ and $\epsilon^\prime$ are increasingly lagged when $Re$ increases.
+Results from {DNS} indicate that $E_k^\prime$ and $\epsilon^\prime$ are increasingly lagged when $Re$ increases.
 This behaviour, known as non-equilibrium effects cannot be reproduced by the $k$--$\epsilon$ model (Figure~\ref{fig:single_phase}(a, b)) which predicts that both quantities are in phase.
 As a consequence, the departures between observations and the classical $k$--$\epsilon$ model are quite significant and increase with $Re$.
 In particular, the predicted amplitude for the fluctuations of $\epsilon$ are drastically underestimated.

 In contrast, the \textit{Ka-Pi-bara} model accurately reproduces the phase lag between $E_k$ and $\epsilon$ which is encoded in the parameter $\gamma$.
 The latter increases with $Re$ (see Table \ref{tab:dns}) consistently with observations.
-Irrespective of the Reynolds number, the predictions agree very nicely with numerical observations.
+Irrespective of the Reynolds number, the predictions agree very nicely with {DNS}.
 Therefore, in what follows, only the results of the \textit{Ka-Pi-bara} model will be discussed.